4ubr3ypwd/hash/readme.md

 # Installation

+- Clone this repo down
+- Checkout a version using `git checkout -b X.X` or use bleeding edge `master`
-Clone this repo down and rename `config.php.sample` to `config.php` and populate with your values.
-Import `db.sql` to your database and start hashing it out!
+- Copy `config.php.sample` to `config.php` and populate with your values
+- Import `db.sql` to your database and start hashing it out!

 # VVV Development